-Stage 2: Fall 2014 and Winter 2014 / 2015:
+Stage 2: Summer 2017 and Winter 2017 / 2018:

-Ground 3D-IP resistivity and gravity surveying should be conducted over the Ghost Lake and .Horse Lake conductors.
-Linecutting will be required at Ghost Lake and the existing grid at Horse Lake will need to be refurbished.
+Ground DC resistivity and gravity surveying should be conducted over the Osprey Hinge, Topping Island, Golden Eye, Ghost Lake and Horse Lake conductors.
+Linecutting will be required at all target areas with the exception of the Horse Lake grid where the existing grid will need refurbishing.

-Drill testing of the high priority geophysical targets.
-A twelve hole, 4800 meter drill program is recommended.
+Follow-up of favourable Stage 1 drill program results and drill testing of the high priority geophysical targets.
+A sixteen hole, 6,400 meter drill program is recommended.

-Table 7: Proposed Red Willow Exploration Budget
+Table 9: Proposed Red Willow Exploration Budget